 - We focus on skills based/commercial products.
 This is not an academic course.

-- The course also includes an industry program.
-The industry program will be based on use cases incorporating the IoT analytics methodology.
+- The course also includes an industry programme.
+The industry programme will be based on use cases incorporating IoT analytics methodology.

 The course takes a problem solving approach and uses specific case studies from industry.
 Participants are expected to have a mind-set of exploration and to study and learn beyond the class material itself (depending on their existing familiarity with the subject matter).

 A limited number of participants ensures that all those taking this course gain the maximum possible value.

-All participants finishing the Data Science for IoT course will receive a University of Oxford certificate showing that they have completed the course (see sample further down this page).
+All participants finishing the Data Science for IoT course will receive a University of Oxford certificate showing that they have completed the course (see sample and details of requirements further down this page).

 You will be fully supported by the tutor who will be available during the week to answer questions.
 The tutor list below may be subject to change.

 The tutor will also offer a number of one-to-one 'surgery sessions' during the course.

 All course participants will receive e-book versions of the relevant textbooks as part of the course fee (titles below subject to change):